JavaPantry/MockStoreApp/MockExtJs6_bsd/MockWebExtJs6_bsd/ReadMe.md

 ---
 ### August 22

+committed:

-- TODO - <AP>: remove direct use of UserRepository, use CustomUserService instead
+- remove direct use of UserRepository, use CustomUserService instead (QuotaService and BsdService may use CustomUserService as front-end instead of directly request repository)

 committed: